Sergei Efron: Return to the Soviet Union

 In 1939, Tsvetaeva and son Georgy returned to Moscow, unaware of the reception she would receive.
 In Stalin's USSR, anyone who had lived abroad was a suspect, as was anyone who had been among the intelligentsia before the Revolution.

 Efron and Alya were arrested for espionage.
 Alya's fiancé was actually an NKVD agent who had been assigned to spy on the family.
 Under torture Efron was pressed to give evidence against Tsvetaeva, but he refused to testify against her or anyone else.
 His daughter, however, confessed under beatings that her father was a Trotskyite spy, which led to his execution.
-Efron was shot in 1941; Alya served over eight years in prison.
+Efron was shot in 1941 in the Medvedev Forest massacre; Alya served over eight years in prison.
 Both were exonerated after Stalin's death.

 In 1941, Tsvetaeva and her son were evacuated to Yelabuga.
 On 31 August 1941, while living in Yelabuga (Elabuga), Tsvetaeva hanged herself.